 Leoda’s Kitchen & Pie Shop

 We love Leoda’s charming, super famous banana cream pies– and the adorable “mini pies” that they serve at the walk-up counter.
-(They also have lilikoi pie and chocolate haupia, but that’s another story.)
-Lunch at this Olowalu staple is practically de riguer.
-It’s very casual and busy, especially on weekends.
+(They also have excellent lilikoi pie, guava chiffon pie, and chocolate haupia pie, but those are another story entirely.)

 Overall, Leoda’s Kitchen & Pie Shop is known for its excellent, filling burgers and sandwiches, like the Hawaiian-style cheesesteak featuring house-roasted Maui beef, kula onions, bell peppers and American cheese on a hapa hoagie.
 (See image above.)

 There’s a lovely farmers market next door to Leoda’s that’s open from 8:30 AM to 5 PM.
-It features a popular juice truck and vendors selling unusual sundries like garlic chips.
+It features a popular juice truck and vendors selling unusual sundries like dried garlic chips. (<—A real thing!)

 Nuka restaurant in Ha’iku is a fantastic Izakaya-style sushi restaurant whose fans include everyone from Woody Harrelson and Owen Wilson to Oprah.
 This is easily the best sushi on Maui, and it always draws a crowd.